nicolaei/master/docs/thesis/source/03_method.md

 The Raspberry Pi's have the following specifications:

+\todo{
- - [ ] TODO: Get the Raspberry Pi's and their specifications.
+    Get the Raspberry Pi's and their specifications.
+}

 This setup was tested and used in an isolated room at the norwegian defence institute of technology.